 DATE AND NUT COOKIES

-2 cups chopped mixed nuts (cashew, pistachio, almond etc)
+2 cups chopped mixed nuts (cashew nuts, almonds, pistachios, walnuts, etc)

-- Preheat the oven to 180°C. Lightly grease baking trays with some butter or use a silicon mat.
+- Preheat the oven to 180°C. Lightly grease the baking trays with some butter or use a silicon mat.

-- Sieve the flours and soda bicarbonate together.
-Add the chopped nuts and mix it.
+- Add the chopped nuts and mix well.

-- In a big bowl cream the butter and sugar till it is soft, light and fluffy.
+- In a big bowl cream butter and sugar together till it is soft and fluffy.

-- Add the date paste and orange juice and mix well.
+- Add the date paste, orange juice and orange rind or vanilla extract.

 - Add the flour mixture and form a dough.

-- Roll a tablespoonful of dough into a ball.
+- Take about a tablespoonful of the dough and roll it into a ball.

-- Press it gently between or palms or place it on the tray and flatten it using a fork.
+- Press it slightly between the palms or place it on the baking tray and flatten it using a fork.

-- Repeat step 8 with the remaining dough.
-Place the unbaked cookies about an inch space between the flattened dough when you place it on the tray.
+- Repeat steps 11-12 with the remaining dough.
+Make sure you leave about an inch space between the flattened dough when you place it on the tray.

-- Bake for 10 to 15 minutes or until the cookies are light golden brown.
+- Bake for 12-15 minutes or until the cookies begin to brown at the edges.